Alette Willis (PhD)

 I am Senior Lecturer and Chancellor’s Fellow in Counselling, Psychotherapy and Applied Social Science.
 I first came from to Edinburgh from Canada in 2008 as a postdoctoral research fellow.

 My work within and outwith academia has centred on narratives and how they shape decision-making, ethics, identity and attitudes.
-Besides working as an academic, I was Secretary to the Scottish Storytelling Forum for seven years, spent two years as Storyteller in Residence to the Royal Zoological Society of Scotland, several years as a Talking Tree at the Royal Botanic Gardens, and was co-found and now non-Executive Director of the Real Talk social enterprise.
+Besides working as an academic, I was Secretary to the Scottish Storytelling Forum for seven years, spent two years as Storyteller in Residence to the Royal Zoological Society of Scotland, several years as a Talking Tree at the Royal Botanic Gardens, and was co-founder and non-Executive Director of the Real Talk social enterprise.
 I am currently on the core team of The Earth Stories Collection, which works with traditional stories and social change in relation to sustainability.

 I am a published author of fiction for adults and for children.
 My first novel for children, “How to Make a Golem (and Terrify People)” won the Kelpies Prize in 2011, it is published by Floris Books).
 Dancing with Trees, Eco-tales from the British Isles was co-written with well-known storyteller, Allison Galbraith and was published by the History Press in 2017.